 First of all this post is really, really late but I will explain that in another post!

-So Britmums Live again, after listening to all the talk on Twitter last year, looking at all the fab pictures and generally feeling like I had missed out, I decided that 2014 was definitely the year I was going to go.
+After listening to all the talk on Twitter last year, looking at all the fab pictures and generally feeling like I had missed out.
+I decided that 2014 was definitely the year I was going to go to the Britmums Live event in London.

 As most of you will know by now I have to teenage boys.
 Just because they are teens does not make car journeys any less stressful than with a journey with toddlers.
 I remember when they were little they always took books, colouring stuff, small toys.
 Then as they got older it was Gameboys, audio books and DVD’s and now that they are teens they automatically lift their headphones for their phones or Ipods etc.